 Focus areas: Macroeconomics of emerging market and transition economies, capital flows and balance-of-payments crises in emerging market economies

-Guillermo Calvo directs SIPA's mid-career MPA in Economic Policy Management (MPA-EPM) program.
-Calvo's main field of expertise is macroeconomics of emerging market and transition economies.
+Guillermo Calvo is a professor at the School of International and Public Affairs.
+His main field of expertise is macroeconomics of emerging market and transition economies.
 His recent work has dealt extensively with capital flows and balance-of-payments crises in emerging market economies.
 He has published several books and more than 100 articles in leading economic journals.

 Calvo received his PhD at Yale in 1974.